-Products Importation portation Wholesale Retail World Wide Cayman Islands Grand Cayman Cayman Brac Little Cayman Cayman Islands Grand Cayman Cayman Brac Little Cayman Ĭ Highly concentrated and not Highly concentrated and not strongly competitive.
-Two Highly concentrated and not Highly concentrated and not strongly competitive.
+Products Importation ation Wholesale Retail World Wide Cayman Islands Grand Cayman Cayman Brac Little Cayman Cayman Islands Grand Cayman Cayman Brac Little Cayman Highly concentrated and not Highly concentrated and not strongly competitive.
+Two Highly concentrated and not Highly concentrated and not Moderately concentrated and strongly competitive.
 Only two Highly concentrated and not players and both players have strongly competitive.
 One player strongly competitive.
 One player moderately competitive.
-Severa strongly competitive.
+Several players and both players have strongly competitive.
 One player Gasoline and gasoline-ethanol blends up to 10% Price takers - SMP 1 . and thatnplayer has SMP. and that player has SMP. - players and no player has SMP.
-SMP. and that player has SMP. i Highly concentrated and not Highly concentrated and not strongly competitive.
-Only two Highly concentrated and not Highly concentrated and not strongly competitive.
+SMP. and that player has SMP.
+Highly concentrated and not Highly concentrated and not strongly competitive.
+Only two Highly concentrated and not Highly concentrated and not Moderately concentrated and strongly competitive.
 Only two Highly concentrated and not players and both players have strongly competitive.
-One player strongly competitive.
 One player moderately competitive.
-Severa players and both players have strongly competitive.
+Several strongly competitive.
 One player Diesel and diesel-biodiesel blends up to 20% Price takers 2 - SMP. and that player has SMP. and that player has SMP. - players and no player has SMP.
-SMP. and that player has SMP. l Highly concentrated and not Highly concentrated and not .
-2 strongly competitive.
+SMP. and that player has SMP.
+Highly concentrated and not Highly concentrated and not strongly competitive.
 Two strongly competitive.
-Two Jet fuel and kerosene Price takers 3 players have SMP - - - players have SMP - - - Highly concentrated and not Highly concentrated and not 4 strongly competitive.
+Two Jet fuel and kerosene Price takers 3 players have SMP - - players have SMP - - - Highly concentrated and not Highly concentrated and not strongly competitive.
 One strongly competitive.
-One Aviation gas Price takers 4 players has SMP. ļ - - players has SMP. ļ- - - Highly concentrated and Highly concentrated and modestly but not strongly Highly concentrated and not Highly concentrated and not modestly but not strongly Highly concentrated and not Highly concentrated and not competitive.
+One Aviation gas Price takers 4 players has SMP. - - players has SMP. - - Highly concentrated and Highly concentrated and modestly but not strongly Highly concentrated and not Highly concentrated and not modestly but not strongly Highly concentrated and not Highly concentrated and not a competitive.
 Two players and strongly competitive.
 One strongly competitive.
 One competitive.
 Two players and strongly competitive.
 One strongly competitive.
 One Propane (LPG) Price takers - one player has SMP. player and that player has SMP. player and that player has SMP. - one player has SMP. player and that player has SMP. player and that player has SMP.
-Highly concentrated and not Highly concentrated and not Highly concentrated and not Highly concentrated and not Highly concentrated and not Highly concentrated and not Acetylene Price takers strongly competitive.
+Highly concentrated and not Highly concentrated and not Highly concentrated and not Highly concentrated and not Highly concentrated and not Highly concentrated and not strongly competitive.
 Only one strongly competitive.
 Only one strongly competitive.
 Only one strongly competitive.
-Only one Gasoline-enthanol blends greater than 10% Price takers I. player and this player has SMP. player and this player has sivin. player and this player has SMP. player and this player has SMP. player and this player has SWP. player and this player has SMP.
-Diesel-biodiesel blends greater than 20% 4 Natural gas (inluding LNG and CNG) 1 Butanes Potential future markets in the Cayman Islands with no known pa rticipants or commercial activity in the market, therefore not possib le to be assessed.
-Hydrogen (potential future market) 1 Methanol (potential future market) 1 ivietrianoi (potentiai ruture market)
+Only one strongly competitive.
+Only one strongly competitive.
+Only one Acetylene Price takers - player and this player has SMP. player and this player has SMP. player and this player has SMP. player and this player has SMP. player and this player has SMP.
+Gasoline-enthanol blends greater than 10% Diesel-biodiesel blends greater than 20% Natural gas (inluding LNG and CNG) 1 Butanes Potential future markets in the 0 ayman Islands with no known pai rticipants or commercial activity i n the market, therefore not possib le to be assessed.
+Hydrogen (potential future market) 1 Methanol (potential future market) 1 • Notes: Significant Market Power ("SMP")

-- Notes:

-1. Significant Market Power ("SMP")

-2. Small quantities of Biodiesel produced on Grand Cayman that is used as a by-product for Diesel Bio-diesel Blends.

-3. Whilst jet fuel and kerosene is in Cayman Islands wide market, the players are also competing in a world wide market.

-4. Whilst aviation gas is in Cayman Islands wide market, the players are also competing in a world wide market.
+Signifcant Market Power ("SMP") Small quantities of Biodiesel produced on Grand Cayman that is used as a by-product for Diesel Bio-diesel Blends.
+Whilst jet fuel and kerosene is in Cayman Islands wide market, the players are also competing in a world wide market.
+Whilst aviation gas is in Cayman Islands wide market, the players are also competing in a world wide market.